Azure-Samples/batch-dotnet-quickstart/README.md

 # Azure Batch .NET Quickstart

 A basic .NET application that introduces Batch features such as pools, nodes, jobs, tasks, and interation with Storage.

-For details and explanation, see the accompanying article [Run your first Batch job using the .NET API](https://docs.microsoft.com/azure/batch/quick-run-dotnet).
+Each task writes a small text file to standard output.

 ## Prerequisites